Georges Quay: History and development

 Though earlier land-reclamation along the Liffey's south-eastern banks had allowed for construction in the area, as evidenced by the quay's name, its current layout derives from Dublin's "Georgian" development period in the 18th century.
 Most remaining buildings on the quay however date from 19th and (predominantly) 20th century construction.

 Into the 21st century, a number of entities have published plans for increased development in the area - including Dublin City Council (in 2008) and Córas Iompair Éireann (in 2015).

 Current use

 Commercial

 The quay is fronted primarily by George's Quay Plaza - a complex of buildings located between Hawkins street and Lombard Street.
 Along with the wider IFSC area, It is sometimes jokingly referred to as "Canary Dwarf" in reference to Canary Wharf in London.
 The 13 story complex faces the Custom House and, at 58.8 m high, is one of the tallest in the capital after Liberty Hall.
-Completed in 2002, it was designed by KMD Architecture, and houses the headquarters of Ulster Bank.
+Completed in 2002, it was designed by KMD Architecture, and housed the headquarters of Ulster Bank.
 Initial plans for the development by Irish Life dated from the 1980s.
+Following their departure from the Irish market, Ulster Bank vacated the Plaza in 2019.